Tech Trends That Will Impact iGaming Industry In 2021

-The distributed cloud approach is an important change in how networks are planed and implemented.
-At a high-level a distributed cloud refers to the distribution of cloud services to different geographical locations as opposed to a more common centralized cloud model in which services are centralized in one location.
+The distributed cloud approach is an important change in how networks are planned and implemented.
+At a high-level, a distributed cloud refers to the distribution of cloud services to different geographical locations as opposed to a more common centralized cloud model in which services are centralized in one location.

 Special care and attention should be paid to ensure applications reside in the best location and where and how they are processed.

 Symphony Solutions is a premier Amazon Web Services Partner; our cloud services teams are actively helping our customers ensure they make the right choices.

 Business Agility As iGaming Business Trends